 Bose 700 vs Bose QC35 II: Design

 Fashion or function?
 That is the big decision you're making here.
-The Bose 700 is beautifully built and has a classy, ultramodern look, while the QC35 II remains a handsome model with an identical shine factor, but also better portability.
+The Bose 700 are beautifully built and have a classy, ultramodern look, while the QC35 II remain a handsome set of headphones with an identical shine factor, but also better portability.
 It’s all about your preference.

-The 700 is constructed of sturdy stainless steel and soft-touch plastic.
+The Bose 700 is constructed of sturdy stainless steel and soft-touch plastic.
 Bose gave the extenders a very avant-garde design, placing them on the outside of the ear cups, although the track holding both pieces together feels flimsy.
 I appreciate the way the flattened buttons complement the cans' sleek form.
-Although the ear cups do swivel so you can fit the headphones into the carrying case, they don't fold down for compact storage.
+The ear cups do swivel, so you can fit the headphones into the carrying case, but they don't fold down for compact storage.

-The QC35 II might not look as sexy as its successor, but it's still a fashionable set of cans suited for business class.
-Its corrosion-resistant stainless steel and glass-filled nylon are an upgrade from the plastic used on the first-gen version.
+The QC35 II might not look as sexy as its successor, but it’s still a fashionable set of cans suited for business class.
+The corrosion-resistant stainless steel and glass-filled nylon are an upgrade from the plastic used on the first-gen version.
 Bose fans will also admire the reflective brand logo on each ear cup.
-More important, the QC35 II does fold down, and is easier to stow away.
+More importantly, the QC35 II folds down, and is easier to stow away.